weiroll/weiroll/README.md

 ### Call

 Next, the executor calls the target contract with the encoded input data.
-A `delegatecall` is used, meaning the execution takes place in the executor's context rather than the contract's own.
-The intention is that users of the executor will themselves `delegatecall` it, meaning that all operations take place in the user's contract's context.
+A `delegatecall` is normally used for executor library contracts, meaning the execution takes place in the executor's context rather than the contract's own, and a normal `call` is used for calling out to external contracts directly (like to an `ERC20.transfer` function).
+The intention is that users of the executor will themselves `delegatecall` it, meaning that all operations take place in the user's contract's context, or will seem to come directly from a user's contract address for external calls.

 ### Output decoding